yanni-lab/Online-quiz-reflection-platform/README.md

 **Sprint 2**

-For sprint 2, we plan to focus on developing the functionality for  Supervisors to create and manage quizzes, as well as ensuring that LECs  can view the quizzes they have taken.
+For sprint 2, we focus on developing the functionality for Supervisors to create and manage quizzes, as well as ensuring that LECs can view the quizzes they have taken.
 The supervisor should be able to complete the entire workflow as a supervisor, meaning he/she can create the quiz, set the quiz public or private, edit the quiz, delete the quiz, view the feedback and user experience of LECs who chose to share  with them.

 The organized user stories in sprint 2 are: US05, US06, US07, US12, US13, US14, US15, US16, US17, US18, US19, US20, US21